 Lexington was originally settled in 1642.
 Until its incorporation as a town in 1713, it was known as Cambridge Farms, a part of the Town of Cambridge.
 After its incorporation, all adult males who owned property in Town, called “freemen”, had a voice in an open Town Meeting, the legislative body over the Town of Lexington.
 Attendance at meetings was compulsory.

 In 1929, the open Town Meeting was abolished and a Representative Town Meeting form of government was established.
 Legislation in 1959 further defined the authority of Town Meeting.
-The Board of Selectmen-Executive Secretary plan was utilized from 1961 to 1969.
+The Select Board-Executive Secretary plan was utilized from 1961 to 1969.
 This plan was established through an article in the Warrant requesting funds for the office, not by an act of legislation.
 In 1973, the town was redistricted from six to nine precincts.

-Lexington has operated under a Town Meeting-Board of Selectmen-Town Manager form of government since the Town’s current charter was adopted as the Selectmen-Town Manager Act of 1969.
+Lexington has operated under a Town Meeting-Select Board-Town Manager form of government since the Town’s current charter was adopted as the Select Board-Town Manager Act of 1969.